-The night before, put the beans, water, bay leaves, salt and green pepper in a soup pot to soak overnight.
+The night before, put the beans, water, bay leaves and green pepper in a stock pot to soak overnight.

-Next morning, turn on the heat to low-medium and let it cook for about 1-1/2 hours.
-(Keep an eye on the water, and as it reduces, add water to maintain about the same level.)
+The next day, heat stock pot over medium-low heat and simmer beans for about 1 1/2 hours.
+(Keep an eye on the water; as it reduces, add water to maintain about the same level.)

-Before you serve, squirt in about 1/4-cup of extra virgin olive oil.
+Before you serve, mix in about 1/4 c. of extra virgin olive oil.